-To determine how best to reform Section 1500, we must first ask whether a plaintiff with multiple claims against the United States arising out of a single incident should be permitted to pursue all such claims. -The answer is yes. -This is consistent with fundamental principles of our legal system and is just.- Moreover, vindicating the principle in the Section 1500 context would reduce wasteful litigation over threshold questions of jurisdiction, and allow preclusion principles and docket management to operate normally, which would reduce costs for the government, plaintiffs, and the courts.
+legal system and is just.
+Moreover, vindicating the principle in the Section 1500 context would reduce wasteful litigation over threshold questions of jurisdiction, and allow preclusion principles and docket management to operate normally, which would reduce costs for the government, plaintiffs, and the courts.

 A fundamental principle of our system of civil litigation is that plaintiffs may pursue multiple claims.
-In general, a plaintiff is permitted to aggregate all claims he may have against a particular defendant and is not required to "elect" among claims. -Federal Rule of Civil Procedure 18 embodies this basic principle by providing that "[a] party asserting a claim . . . may join, as independent or alternative claims, as many claims as it has against an opposing party."
-250 If a plaintiff believes that a single wrongful action by a defendant might constitute a tort, a breach of contract, or a violation of a statute, the plaintiff is free to plead and pursue all three claims at once.- Of course, a plaintiff is limited to a single recovery-even a plaintiff who prevails on multiple theories cannot recover more than his or her total damages.
-251-But the plaintiff may pursue all his claims simultaneously.
+In general, a plaintiff is permitted to aggregate all claims he may have against a particular defendant and is not required to "elect" among claims.
+Federal Rule of Civil Procedure 18 embodies this basic principle by providing that "[a] party asserting a claim . . . may join, as independent or alternative claims, as many claims as it has against an opposing party."
+If a plaintiff believes that a single wrongful action by a defendant might constitute a tort, a breach of contract, or a violation of a statute, the plaintiff is free to plead and pursue all three claims at once.
+Of course, a plaintiff is limited to a single recovery-even a plaintiff who prevails on multiple theories cannot recover more than his or her total damages.
+But the plaintiff may pursue all his claims simultaneously.

-This principle is particularly important in cases where the law leaves unclear exactly which claim is the right one to bring. -A set of facts may give rise to multiple potential theories of recovery, and a plaintiff may legitimately doubt exactly which theory a court might accept.
+This principle is particularly important in cases where the law leaves unclear exactly which claim is the right one to bring.
+A set of facts may give rise to multiple potential theories of recovery, and a plaintiff may legitimately doubt exactly which theory a court might accept.
 The federal procedural system, by allowing a plaintiff to proceed on multiple claims simultaneously, protects plaintiffs against losing legitimate claims simply by mischaracterizing them.

-The federal system of pleading and procedure is thus designed to protect plaintiffs against the hazard of mischaracterizing their claims. -Plaintiffs should win or lose cases on their merits and should not be bounced out of court simply because of a pleading mistake. -Allowing plaintiffs to pursue multiple claims simultaneously is necessary to ensure justice.
+The federal system of pleading and procedure is thus designed to protect plaintiffs against the hazard of mischaracterizing their claims.
+Plaintiffs should win or lose cases on their merits and should not be bounced out of court simply because of a pleading mistake.
+Allowing plaintiffs to pursue multiple claims simultaneously is necessary to ensure justice.

 Discussions of Section 1500 occasionally suggest it is appropriate to require a plaintiff to "carefully assess his claims before filing" and choose among them.
-252 -It is true that Section 1500
+It is true that Section 1500 was originally intended to require plaintiffs to make an election, but only as a substitute for a missing rule of res judicata.
+Today, other developments have solved the res judicata problem, and our system of litigation embraces the principle that it is unfair and inappropriate to require

 Fed.
 R. Civ.
-P. 18(a).- Indeed, plaintiffs may even simultaneously pursue inconsistent claims, Fed.
+P. 18(a).
+Indeed, plaintiffs may even simultaneously pursue inconsistent claims, Fed.
 R. Civ.
 P. 8(d)(3), or multiple claims some of which are contingent on the success of others, Fed.
 R. Civ.
 P. 18(b).